samzliu/laotu/README.md

 the application will greet you on http://localhost:5000/

-(Copied from previous readme)
-~ Is it tested?

-You betcha.
-Run the `python setup.py test` file to see the tests pass.

-Tasks:
-    - cart: delete, update, add to card even if stuff is already in cart, checkout button
-    - add_product photos
+### Tasks
+High prority:
     - deploy to heroku

-High prority:
-    - remaining Chinese translation
-    - wechat
-    - conversion and rollout
-    -   Fix up order confirmation email templates (.txt and .html) to look how the laotu people want them to (also maybe include links for the item pages on the .html template)
     - Laotu and producer should receive email after a user makes a purchase
     - setup the emails to get sent from a laotu email address

 Low priority:
-    - 404 page
     - guest checkout
-    - next page  over flow
     - download csv of transactions from admin page

 For mail functionality pip install flask_mail==0.9.0